 If you filter your drinking water to avoid potentially harmful chemicals, it’s not a huge leap to consider a shower water filter.
-According to Olga Naidenko, Ph.D., a senior science adviser at the Environmental Working Group (EWG), chlorine, a by-product of water disinfection, is commonly found in municipal water supplies, as well as hazardous volatile organic compounds (VOCs), including the carcinogenic trichloroethylene.
-These chemicals don’t have to be ingested to cause health problems, she says, as studies have shown that lifeguards and frequent swimmers at indoor pools with high levels of chlorine have experienced problems such as exacerbated asthma symptoms
+According to Olga Naidenko, Ph.D., a senior science adviser at the Environmental Working Group (EWG), chlorine, a by-product of water disinfection, is commonly found in municipal water supplies, as are hazardous volatile organic compounds (VOCs), including the carcinogenic trichloroethylene.
+These chemicals don’t have to be ingested to cause health problems, she says, as studies have shown that lifeguards and frequent swimmers at indoor pools with high levels of chlorine have experienced problems such as exacerbated asthma symptoms.

-There are also aesthetic reasons for filtering your shower water.
-“Many people notice their hair is drier when they shampoo with hard water, that it frizzes more easily, and that not as much lather is created,” says Anabel Kingsley, a trichologist (hair and scalp specialist), at the Philip Kingsley Clinic.
+There are also aesthetic reasons for filtering your shower water: “Many people notice that their hair is drier when they shampoo with hard water, that it frizzes more easily, and that not as much lather is created,” says Anabel Kingsley, a trichologist (hair and scalp specialist) at the Philip Kingsley Clinic.
 Hard water contains minerals like calcium and magnesium that can dry out the hair and skin.
 Water softeners and filters can remove these elements to relieve issues like dry skin or dandruff.
 Luke George, founder of the site Mr. Water Geek, says shower-filter users find that they have “softer hair and skin, hair color that lasts longer and is better able to maintain its gloss and shine.”

+Many shower filters use carbon to absorb hazardous materials.
+“Activated carbon is able to bind to all kinds of chemicals, collect VOCs, decrease the levels of chlorine, and reduce — but not remove — various types of metals,” says Naidenko, who along with George recommends Culligan filters.
 According to George, Culligan filters are “easy to install, fit most standard showerheads, and aren’t as bulky as some of the others.”
-Certified by the NSF to remove chlorine, this model works with your existing showerhead and also combines activated-carbon and oxidation-reduction technology to filter out contaminants and reduce bacteria.
+This NSF-certified inline model works with your existing showerhead and combines activated-carbon and oxidation-reduction technology to filter out contaminants and reduce bacteria.

 One of George’s favorite filters, the pH Energize eliminates the need to decide between filtering methods, as it includes eight levels of filtration for water to pass through.
 “This means that you don’t have to worry about what each filter technique does,” says George, “and simply focus on what the shower filter is able to remove.”
 The eight stages include tourmaline for absorbing potentially carcinogenic substances, KDF for removing heavy metal, and a steel micro-net for removing any silt or rust that may have transferred into the water from old pipes.